HF Waveforms

 Narrowband Data Modem Waveforms – HF

-Table 4 below shows the more traditional HF data modem waveforms which have been around for quite a number of years.
+Table 4 below shows HF data modem waveforms which have been around for quite a number of years.
 These waveforms find use in shore to ship and strategic broadcast systems.
 The STANAG waveforms are well suited to broadcast because of the built-in continuous synchronisation sequences.
 STANAG 4529 is employed but could be very where useful wherever channel availability is restricted.

 The STANAG 4539 / MIL-STD-188-110B serial tone waveform is normally associated with the STANAG 5066 ARQ protocol to ensure error free delivery of data.
 The Autobaud capability of this waveform is suitable for the implementation of fast Data Rate Change (DRC) algorithms in the STANAG 5066 protocol, thereby allowing the communication link to adapt to changing ionospheric channel conditions or interference.
 The STANAG 4539 / MIL-STD-188-110B waveform is often coupled with 2nd or 3rd Generation Automatic Link Establishment (ALE) capability to allow HF multi-channel operation.
 This is a crucial capability to achieve wide geographic coverage of Beyond Line-of-Sight (BLOS) communications.
 This is due to the varying nature of ionospheric propagation and its strong dependence of the radio frequency used.